 Amount of credit: How much you’re borrowing (the cost of the vehicle minus any deposit)

 Length of term: How long your car finance agreement lasts

 APR: The percentage of interest applied to the money borrowed

 Total amount payable: How much, including interest, you’ll repay over the course of your car finance agreement

 Monthly repayment: How much you’ll pay each month (in this case it’s £11,290 spread over 60 months)

 With hire purchase, the loan is secured against that car.
 So, until the agreement is paid off in full, the car remains the property of the finance company.

 Once you’ve finished paying all the monthly instalments, there may be a small fee to complete the agreement.

-It’s often known as an ‘option to purchase’ fee, and can be as little as £1 varying to a couple of hundred pounds.
-It all depends on the car and the terms.
+It’s often known as an ‘option to purchase’ fee, and can be as little as £1 depending on the car and the terms.
 Once this fee is paid, you officially become the legal owner of the car.

 When considering the affordability of your new car on hire purchase, it’s important to think of other costs that are involved, as well as your monthly repayment.